thegabe101/Gabe-NoSQL-Challenge-Social-Network-API/README.md

 ## Bugs

-- Currently there are no known bugs within the program.
-Things should route correctly and be properly retrievable from within Insomnia.
+- Currently there several bugs within the program:

+1. Reactions are not properly posting to the thought body.
+There were issues with the virtuals regarding reactions, causing system-wide breakage.
+I removed them in order to get an MVP.
+2. The time posted functions on thoughts and reactions are not working properly.
+This seems to be a model issue.

 ## Screenshots